rust-lang/rfcs/text/0000-nested-publish.md

 Two new possible values are added to the manifest.

-*   Packages may be specified as eligible for nested publishing using the `package.publish.nested` (or `workspace.package.publish.nested`) field, which takes the values `true` or `false`. `true` permits the package to be a nested package as defined in this RFC, affecting `cargo publish` and builds as discussed below, and `false` prohibits it as is the status quo.
+*   Packages may be specified as eligible for nested publishing using the `package.publish.nested` (or `workspace.package.publish.nested`) field, which takes the values `true` or `false` and defaults to `false`. `true` permits the package to be a nested package as defined in this RFC, affecting `cargo publish` and builds as discussed below, and `false` prohibits it as is the status quo.

     ```toml
     [package]